 What difference will it really make if I am in the wrong space?

 The answer to this question is it could make a massive difference.
-I had a client before who had a score of 5 on the ESMA scale.
-We checked his old employer pension and he was sitting in cash.
+I had a client who had a score of 5 on the ESMA scale.
+We checked his old employer’s pension and he was sitting in cash.
 He had been in cash for years unknown to him.
-He was actually losing money year on year due the annual management charge on the plan.
-Hence the reason it so important to look at your old employer pension plans to make sure you’re in the right investment space.
+He was actually losing money year on year due to the annual management charge on the plan.
+Hence the reason it is so important to look at your old employer’s pension plans to make sure you’re in the right investment space.
 To give an example if you invested €100,000 in your pension with a 1% management charge and a low-risk fund which returned 0% per annum after ten years you will have a pension of €90,438.
-If on the other hand you had been invested in a ESMA 5 fund (take Zurich’s balanced fund for example) which at the time of writing this article has achieved 8.79% on average each year you would have a fund of €211731 after charges.
+If on the other hand, you had been invested in an ESMA 5 fund (take Zurich’s balanced fund for example) which at the time of writing this article has achieved 8.79% on average each year you would have a fund of €211731 after charges.
 That’s a whopping difference of €121,293.
 Imagine the difference that would make!